Antisemitism in Turkey: Violence against Jews

 In the late 20th to early 21st centuries in Turkey, there were three anti-Jewish terrorist attacks.
 In all three cases, the militants attacked the main synagogue of Istanbul, Neve Shalom Synagogue.

-On 6 September 1986 a terrorist from the Palestinian organization of Abu Nidal shot with a machine gun visitors at Istanbul synagogue Neve Shalom during Sabbath prayers.
+On 6 September 1986, a terrorist from the Palestinian organization of Abu Nidal machine gunned visitors at Neve Shalom Synagogue during Sabbath prayers.
 23 Jews were killed and 6 were injured.

 On 15 November 2003, suicide bombers using cars exploded near two synagogues in Istanbul in which 25 people were killed and 300 were wounded.
-Islamists have justified their actions by stating that there were "Israeli agents working" in the synagogues.
-Responsibility for the attacks were claimed by Al-Qaeda and Turkish Islamist organization, the Great Eastern Islamic Raiders' Front.
-For these attacks the Turkish courts had convicted 48 people who were linked to Al-Qaeda.
+Islamists justified their actions by stating that there were "Israeli agents working" in the synagogues.
+Responsibility for the attacks were claimed by Al-Qaeda and a Turkish Islamist organization, the Great Eastern Islamic Raiders' Front.
+For these attacks, the Turkish courts convicted 48 people linked to Al-Qaeda.

 On 21 August 2003, Joseph Yahya, a 35-year-old dentist from Istanbul, was found dead in his clinic.
 The murderer was arrested in March 2004 and admitted that he killed Yahya out of antisemitic motives.

-On 6 January 2009 a basketball match at the European Cup between Israeli FC Bnei Hasharon and Turkish Turk Telecom was interrupted by Turkish fans.
+On 6 January 2009 a basketball match at the European Cup between Israeli FC Bnei Hasharon and Turkish Türk Telecom was interrupted by Turkish fans.
 The fans chanted insulting slogans and tried to throw objects at hand at Israeli athletes.
 Police defended the Israelis from the attack.

-Also in January 2009 an attack on Jewish soldier in the Turkish army was reported.
+Also in January 2009, an attack on a Jewish soldier in the Turkish army was reported.
 The assailant was immediately punished by the commander of the military base.
 In the same period a number of Jewish students suffered a verbal abuse and physical attacks.

-In June 2010, Islamists threatened with violence against Turkish Jews in connection with the Turkish-Israeli conflict over the "Freedom Flotilla".
+In June 2010, Islamists threatened Turkish Jews with violence in connection with the Turkish-Israeli conflict over the "Freedom Flotilla".